Best of the 2019 NCAA volleyball tourney

 Minnesota suffered a heartbreaking loss at home last year in the regional semifinals, falling to Oregon and missing a chance to potentially play in the final four in Minneapolis.

-Saturday, it looked like the No. 7 Gophers were going to have a rough ending at home again, as they faced two match points in the fourth set against Creighton.
+Saturday, it looked as if the No. 7 Gophers were going to have a rough ending at home again, as they faced two match points in the fourth set against Creighton.
 But Minnesota rallied to win four straight points and take the set 26-24, eventually winning the fifth set 15-10.

 "I'm really proud of our athletes for finding a way," Minnesota coach Hugh McCutcheon said.